Sleep and cheerful

 In the past few years there has been a boom in the building of guesthouses, five-star hotels and everything in between.
 Siem Reap has plenty of affordable and stylish options from which visitors can choose.
 Here’s a sample.

 Sokhalay Angkor Hotel Resort & Spa offers the ultimate in relaxation and reinvigoration, with lavish amenities and spectacular views, all within easy reach of the temples.
-Nestled amongst five hectares of beautifully landscaped tropical garden, amid lily ponds and freshwater fish in waterways, you’ll find 40 traditional Khmer-style wooden villas and the largest pool in town.
+Nestled amongst five hectares of beautifully landscaped tropical garden, amid lily ponds with freshwater fish, you’ll find 40 traditional Khmer-style wooden villas and the largest pool in town.

 Jasmine Lodge guesthouse on Highway 6 (airport road) offers everything from dorm rooms to air con, TV and hot water rooms at a bargain price.
 Alternatively, Wat Bo Road on the east side of the river has for many years been the main area for the budget-minded, with more than a dozen low-priced guesthouses from which to choose.
 As everyone vies for business, the amenities have become better and better.
 Be aware that this is the most popular time to visit Siem Reap, so book ahead to secure your first accommodation choice.